Ramesh Pisharody: Early life

-Career
+Film career

+2000-2007

 He joined Salim Kumar's mimicry troupe Cochin Stallions when it was formed in 2000 and worked for four years.
 He also made his television debut in 2000 in an Onam-special program with Salim Kumar on Asianet.
 Three years later, he began working with comedians Sajan Palluruthy and Kalabhavan Prajod in the comedy program Comedy Show on Asianet.
 Later, he went on to work in more comedy programs in Asianet, such as Cinemala, Five Star Thattukada, and Comedy Cousins.
 It was while working in Cinemala he first met Dharmajan Bolgatty, both of them would later team up to form a comedy duo.
 When Asianet Plus was launched in 2005, Pisharody and Dharmajan co-hosted the comedy show Bluffmasters.
 The show was a breakthrough in their career and it ran for more than 450 episodes.
 Besides, he also frequently performs on stage as a stand-up comedian.

+2008-2017

 He debuted as a film actor through Positive (2008) in a prominent supporting role.
 Although his first release was Nasrani (2007) in which he played a minor role.
 He then went on to act in several Malayalam films, mostly in supporting roles.
 In the 2014 film To Noora with Love, he acted in a negative role.
 His first leading role was in the comedy film Kappal Muthalaali (2009).
 His other notable films include Celluloid (2013), Left Right Left (2013), Immanuel and Amar Akbar Anthony.
 In 2013, Dharmajan and Pisharody teamed again for the comedy series Badai Bungalow on Asianet with Pisharody as co-host (with Mukesh) and Dharmajan as actor.
 It aired for five years.

+2018-2026

 Pisharody made his directional debut in 2018 through the comedy-drama Panchavarnathatha starring Jayaram and Kunchacko Boban, which received favourable reviews and successful run at the box office.
 His second directional venture was Ganagandharvan with Mammootty.
+On 5 May 2026, following his election victory from the Palakkad Assembly constituency, Ramesh Pisharody announced a five-year break from films and stage shows to focus on public service in Palakkad.